-(Atlanta, GA- January 17) Circle of Friends: Celebrating Life, Inc. (COFCL) proudly announces its new Impact Scholarship to assist young, female survivors of sex trafficking and exploitation pursue post-secondary education and workforce skills in pursuit of self-sufficiency.
+(Atlanta, GA- March 8, 2017) Circle of Friends: Celebrating Life, Inc. (COFCL) today launched its new Circle of Friends Impact Scholarship to assist young, female survivors of sex trafficking and exploitation pursue post-secondary education and workforce skills in pursuit of self-sufficiency.

-“Circle of Friends has a long-standing history of offering programs and services which enrich the spirit, soul and well-being of young women seeking to reclaim their power and transform their victimization into the springboard for their own self-actualization,” said Lisa C. Williams, Founder and President of Circle of Friends and Living Water Programs.
+“Circle of Friends has a long-standing history of offering programs and services which enrich the spirit, soul and well-being of young women seeking to reclaim their power and transform their victimization into the springboard for their own self-actualization,” said Lisa C. Williams, founder of Circle of Friends and Living Water for Girls program.
 “I am greatly humbled that we are now able to add this scholarship program to our roster of services, as its contribution will make important educational resources available to young women who need increased access and opportunities to cultivate a promising future.”

-The online application submission process begins on Wednesday, March 8, 2017 (International Women’s Day), with a deadline submission date of Monday, May 8, 2017.
-COFCL may award up to twenty (20) new scholarships in an aggregate amount of up to $10,000 each year.
+The online application submission process opens today, Wednesday, March 8, 2017 (International Women’s Day), with a deadline submission date of Monday, May 8, 2017.
+COFCL may award up to twenty (20) new scholarships in an aggregate amount of up to $20,000 each year.
 The scholarship funds will be disbursed directly to the educational institution that the recipient is attending.
 Applicants may apply for the following scholarships:

-(a) The Maria Duenas Calvo Vocational Scholarship (the “Calvo Vocational Scholarship”) is awarded to those qualified individuals interested in attending a vocational school or one (1) to two (2) year college with a focus towards majoring in horticulture, science, technology, engineering and mathematics (STEM) or another closely related major.
+(a) The Maria Duenas Calvo Scholarship (the “Calvo Scholarship”) is awarded to those qualified individuals interested in attending a technical school or a two (2) year college with a focus towards majoring in horticulture, allied health, science, technology, engineering and mathematics (STEM) or another major closely related.

-(b) The Honorable Nina R. Hickson Scholarship (the “Hickson Scholarship” and, together with the “Calvo Vocational Scholarship”, the “Scholarships” and each, a “Scholarship”) is awarded to those qualified individuals interested in attending a four-year college with a focus towards majoring in journalism, social work, government/law, science, technology, engineering and mathematics (STEM) or another closely related major.
+(b) The Honorable Nina R. Hickson Scholarship (the “Hickson Scholarship” and, together with the “Calvo Scholarship”, the “Scholarships” and each, a “Scholarship”) is awarded to those qualified individuals interested in attending a four-year college with a focus towards majoring in journalism, social work, government/law, allied health, science, technology, engineering and mathematics (STEM) or another major closely related.

 (c) The Lisa C. Williams Scholarship (the “Williams Scholarship”) is awarded to those qualified individuals in need of assistance in paying for housing or public transportation while attending college.
 This scholarship will provide for a one-time-only, on-campus housing deposit and or one month's rent or two semesters of public transportation.

-COFCL Board Members announced the formation of the Impact Scholarship from their office on the campus of Atlanta Metropolitan State College (AMSC).
+COFCL Board Members announced the formation of the Circle of Friends Impact Scholarship at their office located on the campus of Atlanta Metropolitan State College (AMSC).
 Atlanta Metropolitan State College is a unit of the University System of Georgia.
 AMSC focuses on excellence, where outstanding faculty members and committed staff teach and facilitate the successful academic matriculation and holistic development of students.
 AMSC offers an affordable liberal arts education and prepares students from a diverse urban community to function in a global society.